Skim by Section

 This dish goes great with rice or noodles.
 This dish even goes great over mashed potatoes.

-The steak can be cooked on the grill or the flattop which makes it easy to serve a large crowd.
+The steak can be cooked on the grill or the flattop which makes it easy to serve a big family or small crowd.

 You can choose to marinate the beef for extra flavor or skip this step if you're short on time.
 The sauce will still layer on plenty of flavor.